 International Education Office

 All IUP students are welcome to attend, eat snacks, and socialize with those from other countries.
-Learn about another culture and practice another language all while playing board games, pool, and ping pong.
+Learn about another culture and practice another language all while playing board games, pool and ping pong.
 Organized by the IUP Office of International Education.

 A panel of local official and Census representatives will discuss how the 2020 Census will impact students and the community.
 They will present an overview of the Census, how numbers impact representation in legislature and distribution of funding, the Indiana County 2020 Complete Count Committee, and why students need to be counted at their school address.
 The panel will advise students on the various ways students can self-respond.

 Come hang out and play or listen as others jam at open mic night sponsored by BACCHUS.